eliezerchavez/agr-infra-azure/README.md

 ## Shared Deployments

-The `shared/` directory contains Terraform configurations for provisioning shared infrastructure resources that are used across multiple platforms or applications.
+The `shared/` directory includes infrastructure deployments intended for reuse across multiple platforms or teams.

-### Example Shared Resources:
+### Examples of Shared Resources:

-- Centralized virtual networks and subnets.
+- Centralized Virtual Networks (VNets), Subnets, and Route Tables.
-- Shared Azure Key Vault for managing secrets and certificates.
+- Common Azure Key Vault for centralized secrets management.
-- Shared Azure Container Registry (ACR) for container image management.
+- Shared Azure Container Registry for Docker image storage and retrieval.

-Refer to the `README.md` in the `shared/` directory for more details.
+Check the `README.md` in the `shared/` directory for detailed guidance on utilizing and managing shared resources.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>